felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-Pose.md

-# Guide to ComfyUI - Pose
+# Guide to ComfyUI - Pose Image

 ## Introduction to ControlNet